 6. Kernels

-Unix is similar design but larger and more complex than the Linux kernel, on the other hand, Linux have a similar design but are less complex than the UNIX hold up that kernel.
+Unix has a similar design but is larger and more complex than the Linux kernel; on the other hand, Linux has a similar design but is less complex than the UNIX kernel.

 7. Security